RHunjan/inq-portfolio-generator/readme.md

   ## Installation
-  No special instructions
+  There are no instructions

   ## Usage
-  Use the project to build a readme
+  Use the terminal to enter information

   ## License
   This application is covered under BSD 3-Clause license terms.
 Click badge for more info: